-1 Description A Multiplex Building Type is a medium-sized structure that consists of 3-6 side-by-side and/or stacked dwelling units, typically with one shared entry or individual entries along the front.
+1 Description A Multiplex Building Type is a medium-sized structure that consists of 3-6 side-by-side structure that consists of 3-6 side-by-side and/or stacked dwelling units, typically with one shared entry or individual entries along the front.
 The Multiplex Building Type has the appearance of a large-sized family home and is appropriately scaled to fit well within medium-density neighborhoods.
 This building type is important for providing missing middle housing and promoting walkability.

-Main entrance location: Primary street

-3 Frontages Porch Stoop Dooryard

-Vehicle Access & Parking

-Parking spaces may be enclosed, covered, or open.
+2 Pedestrian Main entrance location: Primary street Access Illustrative axonometric diagram 3 Frontages Porch Stoop Dooryard 4 Vehicle Parking spaces may be enclosed, covered, or Access & open.
+Illustrative plan diagram